akashgupta97/cs231n-spring-2020/README.md

 Find course notes and assignments [here](http://cs231n.github.io) and be sure to check out the video lectures for [Winter 2017](https://www.youtube.com/playlist?list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv)!

+I have also created a list of short notes myself.
+Feel free check it out!
+[Link](https://github.com/akashgupta97/cs231n-spring-2020/tree/master/notes)

 Assignments using Tensorflow are completed, those using Pytorch will be implemented in the future.

 ### Assignment 1: